 Google Pay has been busy too, adding official support yesterday for the Melbourne area Myki transit card (MIFARE) after a prolonged testing period.
 Hopefully Apple Pay will add Myki at some point as well as Hong Kong’s Octopus card which is a perfect fit for iPhone/Apple Watch global FeliCa support.

 A reader asked if I could write a post about Suica card refunds.
 First of all there are different kinds of refunds: Shinkansen eTickets, Green Seat Purchase, Commute Plans and Stored Fare (SF).
 All of these are handled in Suica App and require a Mobile Suica account login.

-A refund of the Apple Pay Suica card SF (Stored Fare) balance is covered here, but beware: doing this withdraws the Suica card from the Apple Pay and Mobile Suica system forever.
+A withdrawal refund of the Apple Pay Suica card SF (Stored Fare) balance is covered here, but beware: doing this withdraws the Suica card from the Apple Pay and Mobile Suica system forever.
 You can never use the Suica card again.

 Once you refund a Suica card in Suica App it cannot be used again and has to be manually deleted from Wallet, your Mobile Suica account is also automatically deleted

 No refunds of Suica balance when the card has not been used for 10 years